 About the AVA

 The Arrowtown Village Association – better known as the AVA – strives to work in an energetic, co-operative and organised way for the benefit of the village of Arrowtown.
-Since the association's incorporation (as the Arrowtown Residents Association) in 1999 by local ratepayers it has represented those who choose to live in or have other associations with our town.
+Since the association's incorporation by local ratepayers (as the Arrowtown Residents Association) in 1999 it has represented those who choose to live in or have other associations with our town.

 The AVA is a charitable incorporated society run by passionate local volunteers.
 It has regularly submitted to local, regional and central government on a range of topics close to locals' hearts.
-We regularly make submissions on Queenstown Lakes District Council plans and work closely with the Arrowtown ward councillor.
+We make submissions on Queenstown Lakes District Council plans and work with the Arrowtown ward councillor.
 We also act as an opinion-gathering group to submit to Otago Regional Council on matters such as clean air and, more recently, the Orbus service.

 Past projects include the first two walking bridges over the Arrow River, installing security cameras in Buckingham Street and the SeniorNet project.
 There are a range of ongoing projects, from control work on Feehly Hill through to subsidised technology classes for seniors.